 At The Kugel Law Firm, our New York DWI lawyers are committed to defending individuals accused of DWAI-Drugs.
 We know how to evaluate every aspect of your case, from the legality of the traffic stop to the reliability of the evidence, and develop a defense strategy tailored to your situation.

 If you’ve been charged with DWAI-Drugs, time is critical.
-Contact The Kugel Law Firm today at (212) 372-7218 for a consultation, and let us help you fight for the best possible outcome.
+Contact The Kugel Law Firm today at (212) 372-7218 for a consultation, and let us help you fight for the most favorable outcome.

 To secure a conviction under § 1192.4, the prosecution must establish the following elements beyond a reasonable doubt: